Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/document-integrity.md

 ![Compute target hash with data obfuscation](/docs/docs-section/how-does-it-work/target-hash-with-data-obfuscation.png)

-With the help of data obfuscation, the user will have the option to share only a subset of the data.
+Using data obfuscation, the user will have the option to share only a subset of the data.

 ## Additional information